Lightnet/gunjstrustsharekey/README.md

  * Private Chat example.
 (WIP)

 ## Design & Guide:
  gun.js is database graph.
-By using namespace graph to check type object.
-That is need to create unique key or id on namespace root graph to identify as json object.
+By using namespace graph to check type object reason is typescript code langugae need to check types.
+Gun key graph root is need to create unique key or id on namespace root graph to identify as json object.

  ```javascript
   //json object